-The same cultural ennui and political inertia we're experiencing today is what made dance music and the illegal rave scene necessary and possible in the first place.
-As Ed Gillet writes for Resident Advisor, "The dance floor has consistently flourished during times of rupture and instability, and remains as vital as ever."
+One such writer is Ed Gillet, who has extensively interrogated the topic on platforms such as Resident Advisor, i-D and the Quietus.
+As Gillet explains for Resident Advisor, "we find ourselves at a time where the same cultural ennui and political inertia we're experiencing today is what made dance music and illegal raves necessary and possible in the first place.
+The dance floor has consistently flourished during times of rupture and instability, and remains as vital as ever."